 If the PEX card isn’t a good fit for your business, here are some alternatives to consider:

-The Bento for Business Visa® debit card offers much of the same functionality as the PEX card but at a lower price.
-When you open a Bento business card account, you’ll receive two cards for free.
-Afterward, you’ll be charged varying fixed rates, depending on the amount of cards in use.
+The Bento for Business Visa® debit card offers much of the same functionality as the PEX card but at a different price.
+You’ll be charged varying fixed rates, depending on the amount of cards in use.
 The rates are as follows:

 Bento can waive these monthly fees if you spend more than $40,000 per month using their prepaid cards.
 There is a $25,000 daily spending limit per card.

 Although Bento’s rates are lower than PEX’s, you have to pay extra to use more than two cards at a time.
 Bento also sets daily spending limits, whereas PEX allows you to spend however much you want.